GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/06.251-260/07.Crown-Him/docs.md

 ---
+title: |
-title: 257.
-Crown Him
+    257. Crown Him - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 257.
+Crown Him.
+All hail the power of Jesus' name, Let angels prostrate fall, Let angels prostrate fall; Bring forth the royal diadem, And crown Him, crown Him, crown Him, crown Him, And crown Him Lord of all, crown Him, And crown Him Lord of all.
+    keywords:  |
-    keywords: Christ in Song, Crown Him, All hail the power of Jesus&#039; name,
+        Christ in Song, adventhymnals, advent hymnals, Crown Him, All hail the power of Jesus' name.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 257. CROWN HIM
+####  Christ in Song,

 ```txt
 1.